VaughnValle/lush-pop/README.md

 * Sample icon is in ```$DIR/lush-pop/``` as __icon.png__
 24. Configure Kvantum Manager and set the theme
 * Sweet Mars Kvantum theme folder is in ```$DIR/lush-pop/Sweet-Mars-transparent-toolbar```
-25. Create a free account in[OpenWeatherMap](https://openweathermap.org/)
+25. Create a free account in [OpenWeatherMap](https://openweathermap.org/)
 * Get your free API key in the __API__ section of the website
 * Search the City ID of your location
 26. Install the Poiret One font in ```$DIR/lush-pop/Poiret```